How to Make Your Own Kombucha Brewing Kit (+4 Common Issues)

-If you want to brew your own, it’s a pretty simple system: kombucha is made by fermenting tea with a SCOBY.
+If you want to brew your own kombucha, it’s a pretty simple system: it's made by fermenting tea with the aforementioned SCOBY.
 That stands for Symbiotic Culture of Bacteria and Yeast.
-The SCOBY is a strange, light-colored growth.
+It will look like a strange, light-colored growth.
+Some people call them mushrooms and as they mature and get thicker they do bear a remarkable resemblance.
 You can order them online, grow them from a store-bought bottle, or take the route I did: I got one from another kombucha-brewing friend!

 Brewing and fermenting kombucha at home is not difficult or complicated, but it also is not for the faint of heart.
 If you are not a person who enjoys the idea of a blobby growth floating in a liquid you will later consume, you should head to the natural foods aisle and pick up your bottles there.